minusmo/minusmo/README.md

   - Neural Rendering
 - Deep Learning
   - GNN
+- System Design
+- Parallel Computing
+  - NUMA Architecture
+- Consistency and Integrity all over the systems

 ## Observed Problems
 There are a lot of problems in the real world about Computer Science.